nextredo/homelab/tasks/tasks.md

 - Tags (many per task)
 - Timers on subtasks

+##### Decision
+- Nah, not for me
+- Shoutout to the devs tho

 ### Very tempting FOSS options
 #### Planka
+##### Notes
+- UI
+  - Snappy, fast as hell
+  - Works great on mobile

+##### Issues
+- UI loading takes forever to load when you first load the webpage
+  - Loads very *slowly* when opening in Firefox
+  - Loads very *quickly* when opening in Chrome
+- Filtering is lackluster in main board screens
+  - Only for labels, users
+- Can't add new boards to projects occasionally
+  - Make a project
+  - Add a board to it
+  - Can add multiple boards no worries
+  - Close the tab or go back to the projects screen
+  - Open the project again
+  - Can't add a new board anymore
+- Not Copyleft licensed

+##### Features
+- Trello import
+- Actively maintained
+- Simple, appears robust
+- Great UI/UX

+##### Missing Features
+- No export functionality
+- Can't limit number of tasks in progress

+##### Decision
+- Let me cook on this 🔥

 #### FocalBoard
+##### Notes
+-

+##### Issues
+-

+##### Features
+-

 ### Chosen FOSS option
 -